captcpt/cse15l-lab-reports/LR-1.md

 [user@sahara ~]$
 ```

-By attempting to use *cd* on a file (README), it returned an error because the directory cannot be changed to a static object (must be a directory).
-This output is an error because the command is trying to be run on a static file rather than a directory, which is indicated in the output "Not a directory" (beginning with "bash:" which is not present in standard lines).
+By attempting to use `cd` on a file `README`, it returned an error because the directory cannot be changed to a static object (must be a directory).
+This output is an error because the command is trying to be run on a static file rather than a directory, which is indicated in the output `"Not a directory"` (beginning with `bash:` which is not present in standard lines).

 #### ls
 ```bash